-In conformity with the Work Health and Safety Act 2011, OTSI operates its OHS Consultative Committee as a full staff meeting, given the number of staff employed by the Office.
+In conformity with the Work Health and Safety Act 2011, OTSI operates its OHS Consultative Committee at full staff meeting.
 Staff raise any concerns directly, and given the functions performed by OTSI, it is acutely aware of the need for safe working practices, especially in regard to its considerable field activities.